 Internet of Things: Use Cases

 In this video blog post Tony Pereira explains the use cases of the internet of things and how Mitel uses IoT technology to power the future.
 This is part 2 of our IoT video series with Tony Pereira.
-Be sure to check out part 1 titled: Internet of Things: Giving Machines a Voice, we explored using smart sensors and how Mitel can work with partners involved in the IoT space.
+In part 1 of the series, Internet of Things: Giving Machines a Voice, we explored using smart sensors and how Mitel can work with partners involved in the IoT space.

 From the Video